Celebrity deaths from coronavirus and COVID-19 complications

 “I can’t think of anything anymore.
 I can’t see Ken-chan anymore.
 It’s too sad, “tweeted Japanese singer Naoko Ken about Shimura’s death.

 Another Tokyo resident deplored the laughter that Shimura could no longer give birth to.
 “He was our hero.
-I wish he could entertain us more, ”said Toshio Takazawa, 70, who remembers going to see The Drifters live as a child.
+I wish he could entertain us more, ”says Toshio Takazawa, 70, who remembers going to see the Drifters living as a child.

-The Japanese Ministry of Health recorded 173 new cases of coronavirus on Sunday, including 68 in Tokyo, the biggest day-long peak for the capital, CNN reports.
+On Sunday, the Japanese Ministry of Health recorded 173 new cases of coronavirus, including 68 in Tokyo, the biggest one-day peak for the capital, CNN reports.